alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?:
-Health, income, Debt, entertenment
+ Health, income, Debt, entertainment

-What do you know about?
+What do you know about?:
+ Robotics, Entertainment

-What decisions do you face?
+What decisions do you face?:
+ Travel, food,

 ## Seven templates